 Address: 1 Pl.
 Hans-Jean-Arp, 67000 Strasbourg, France

 The Strasbourg Museum of Modern and Contemporary Art is located at 1 Pl.
-Hans-Jean-Arp, 67000 Strasbourg, and is housed in an immense glass building erected by the banks of the River Ill.
+Hans-Jean-Arp, 67000 Strasbourg, is housed in an immense glass building erected by the banks of the River Ill.

 Though it was first established in 1973, it wasn’t until 1998 that it was moved into its own permanent building.
-It has the largest collection of sculptures, multimedia and designs, paintings, and graphic arts spanning between 1870 to the present in France.
+It has the largest collection of sculptures, multimedia and designs, paintings, and graphic arts from 1870 to the present in France.
 It also retains space for annual exhibitions of up-and-coming graphic artists.

 A genuine shrine of contemporary and modern art, the Strasbourg Museum of Modern and Contemporary Art features a lot of work by famous artists such as Gustave Doré, Victor Brauner, Sophie Taeube-Arp, Vassily Kandinsky and several by Max Klinger.